 US Army medic PFC Harvey White assists PVT Roy Humphrey wounded in fighting in Sicily on August 9, 1943.
-For more information on this site and other ABMC commemorative sites, please visit www.abmc.gov Sicily-Rome American Cemetery and Memorial American Battle Monuments Commission
+For more information on this site and other ABMC commemorative sites, please visit www.abmc.gov December 2018

+AMERICAN BATTLE MONUMENTS COMMISSION Sicily-Rome American Cemetery and Memorial

-SICILY TO ROME 1943-44 At the Casablanca Conference in January 1943, Allied leaders decided to follow successes in North Africa by invading Sicily; success in Sicily led to landings in Italy.
+"Time will not dim the glory of their deeds." - General of the Armies John J. Pershing SICILY TO ROME 1943-44 At the Casablanca Conference in January 1943, Allied leaders decided to follow successes in North Africa by invading Sicily; success in Sicily led to landings in Italy.
 Allied objectives were to clear the Mediterranean Sea, force Italy out of the war, divert German forces threatening Russia, and weaken the Germans prior to the 1944 Cross-Channel invasion.
 Major milestones in the campaigns include: July 10, 1943 - Allied forces landed on Sicily's southeastern corner.
 August 17 - Sicily was liberated, German and Italian forces driven out.
 September 3 - Italian government signed armistice.
 September 9 - Allied forces landed at Salerno; Germans seized control of Italy and fought back.
 OCTOBER 1 - American Fifth Army liberated Naples; British Eighth Army captured vital airfields near Foggia.
 OCTOBER-DECEMBER - Allied forces fought slowly northward up the Italian peninsula against fierce resistance, and were halted at the defenses of the Gustav Line.
 January 22, 1944 - Allied forces outflanked German positions with surprise landings at Anzio and Nettuno.
 February 3-20-German forces launched a series of counterattacks at Anzio.
 Allied ground, air and naval forces successfully defended the beachhead.
 March-May-Stalemate at Anzio.

 May 23-25-Allied forces broke through the Gustav Line and out from the Anzio beachhead.
 June 4-Rome liberated by Allied forces.

-The South

-Seasonal flowers
+The South Garder Seasonal flowers aligned with crepe myrtle trees appear on both sides.
+At the far end is a bronze statue